Kunukunuk/NumberToWord/README.md

 App users will be able type in a number and get that corresponding English or Chinese word.

-Time spent: **10** hours spent in total
+Time spent: **15** hours spent in total

 The following **additional** features are implemented in the future:

 - [ ] Let an user pick an language to convert the number to.
-- [ ] Let user put double numbers.
+- [X] Let user put double numbers.
 Currently it only works on integers.

 ## Video Walkthrough